Enrique Valera

 Research Statement

-One of my main goals as a researcher is to contribute to the development of a new generation of tools that help end the one-size-fits-all therapeutics.
-I am ambitious to develop personalized medical tools as global health technologies that can be used according to the limitations of remote settings around the world.
+One of my primary goals as a researcher is to contribute to the development of a new generation of medical tools that move beyond the one-size-fits-all paradigm of therapeutics.
+I am driven to advance personalized medical technologies conceived as global health solutions, tools that are effective, scalable, and usable even within the constraints of resource-limited and remote settings worldwide.

 Primary Research Area